cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 After a pipeline is completed with success, it's better to clean up ``work`` directory in order to save space.
 All the desidered outputs **need to be saved outside** this folder, in order to safely remove temporary data.
-There's nextflow `clean <https://www.nextflow.io/docs/latest/cli.html#clean>`__ option which safely remove temporary files and nextflow logs.
+There's a nextflow `clean <https://www.nextflow.io/docs/latest/cli.html#clean>`__ option which safely remove temporary files and nextflow logs.
 You can have informations on nextflow runs by calling ``nextflow info`` inside your project folder::